-Total Credits: 0 Attorney Professional Conduct, 3.0 General
+Total Credits: 3 including 0 Attorney Professional Conduct, 3.0 General

 This seminar, meets the requirements that applicants for admission to practice before the United State Court, Northern District of Ohio.
 It is designed to acquaint lawyers with various aspects of federal practice and, in particular, the Northern District.